Skip to main content

 • “The game is a buggy, unpolished, frustrating mess.”

-XCOM 2 is widely praised for its exceptional replayability, largely attributed to its procedural generation of maps and missions, which ensures that no two playthroughs are the same.
-The game's depth is further enhanced by a robust modding community that adds countless new content options, including classes, missions, and gameplay mechanics, making it nearly infinitely replayable.
-While some players note that the base game can feel linear after multiple runs, the combination of mods and expansions like "War of the Chosen" significantly boosts replay value, keeping players engaged for hundreds of hours.
+XCOM 2 is widely praised for its exceptional replayability, largely attributed to its procedural generation of maps and missions, which ensures that no two playthroughs are alike.
+The game's depth is further enhanced by a robust modding community that adds countless new content options, including missions, classes, and gameplay mechanics, making it nearly infinitely replayable.
+While some players note that the base game can feel linear after multiple runs, the combination of mods and expansions like "War of the Chosen" significantly boosts its replay value, keeping players engaged for hundreds of hours.

 • “An absolutely stellar tactical RPG, XCOM 2 is an infinitely replayable masterpiece with a vast combat system with depths deeper than the Mariana Trench when considering the base game, its fantastic DLC: War of the Chosen, and the rigorous modding community.”